Carsten Stoll

 DAGM, 2012

-We present a feature-based approach to temporally synchronize multiple video streams with subframe accuracy.
-Image features establish correspondences across views and precise temporal offsets are estimated, enabling the use of unsynchronized consumer cameras for multi-view reconstruction and motion capture.
+We present a feature-based approach to temporally synchronize multiple video streams with subframe accuracy, enabling the use of unsynchronized consumer cameras for multi-view reconstruction and motion capture.

 2011